 Qualified Energy Conservation Bonds (“QECBs”)

-There is no QECB Volume Cap Allocation available for 2013 from the State of California.
+There is no QECB Volume Cap Allocation available from the State of California.

 Financing Opportunities for State, Local, and Tribal Governments and up to 30% of Allocation for Privately Owned or Operated Projects

 These bonds are designed to provide low-interest financing to promote the use of alternative energy and energy efficiency in State, Local, and Tribal Government facilities.
 Up to 30% of each state’s allocation may be used for eligible projects that are privately owned or operated.
 The term is likely to be at least 10 years long based on similar programs with the borrower making one principal plus interest payment annually.

 Type I - Capital expenditures incurred for purposes of:

 - Reducing energy consumption in publicly owned buildings by at least 20%.